merytouceda/spotify_analyses/README.md

 I listen more to more popular songs and artists.
 It is not a perfect correlation, but it is there.

+# FUTURE PROJECTS

 ## Pride Playlists:
 On the morning of June 7th 2022 I was looking at the home page of my spotify app, trying to decide on a series of jams to motivate me to work, when I was suggested this:

 ![55813c35-d0ec-48b0-a9d6-cb14d0ba0bac](https://user-images.githubusercontent.com/29862508/172685967-8f28214c-67d4-4e80-98d8-01074587c357.jpg)

 I was 50% annoyed at the fact that Spotify is also jumping on the commercialization of pride train, 50% intrigued at what properties must a song have to make it to one of these playlists, and what differences there are between them.
+Also, how do pride playlists created automatically by spotify compare to those made by users?

 Here is what I found...
 (In progress)

+## User made vs. spotify made playlist comparison
+This is what I want this project to be as I told Momo on whatsapp: "to compare the richness and diversity (ecological terms) of the user base playlists compared to those made by spotify to illustrate how trend setters based on algorithms maintain the status quo"